seancorfield/honeysql/doc/differences-from-1-x.md

 * `:raw` -- used as a function to replace the `sql/raw` / `#sql/raw` machinery.
 Vector subexpressions inside a `[:raw ..]` expression are formatted to SQL and parameters.
 Other subexpressions are just turned into strings and concatenated.
 This is different to the v1 behavior but should be more flexible, since you can now embed `:inline`, `:param`, and `:lift` inside a `:raw` expression.

 > Note 1: in 1.x, inlining a string `"foo"` produced `foo` but in 2.x it produces `'foo'`, i.e., string literals become SQL strings without needing internal quotes (1.x required `"'foo'"`).

+Several additional pieces of syntax have also been added to support column definitions in `CREATE TABLE` clauses, now that v2 supports DDL statement
+construction: `:constraint`, `:foreign-key`, `:index`, `:primary-key`, `:references`, `:unique`, and -- as noted above -- `:default`.

 You can now `SELECT` a function call more easily, using `[[...]]`.
 This was previously an error -- missing an alias -- but it was a commonly requested change, to avoid using `(sql/call ...)`: